-Retirement Calculator With Pension: Find the Inputs You Need!
+Retirement Calculator With Pension: Find the Inputs You Need to Plan the Future You Want

-- COLA: Not all pensions offer a Cost of Living Adjustment (COLA).
-The NewRetirement Planner allows you to model with or without this benefit.
+Not all pensions offer a Cost of Living Adjustment (COLA).
+The NewRetirement Planner allows you to specify if your pension will adjust with the Cost of Living and at what rate.

 Some calculators like the CNN Money calculator group pensions with Social Security and other income.
 This is not a great idea since you may have completely different start dates for these income sources.